Charly Jordan Smolders In Semi-Sheer Bra & Matching Panties

-Charly Jordan rocked a skimpy lingerie set in a racy photoset shared to her Instagram page on October 26.
+Charly Jordan rocked a skimpy lingerie set in a racy update shared to her Instagram page on October 26.
 The post included four images that highlighted her gym-honed figure.

 The first photo in the series captured Charly posing in her bathroom.
 Behind her, a glass-enclosed shower with a tile backsplash and a bathtub with chrome fixtures were visible.
 There were several products laid out on the ground in front of the model, and she explained that she was doing a giveaway in the caption.
-Charly knelt near her bath, smiling big as she gazed into her camera to ensure she captured the perfect angle.
+Charly knelt near her tub, smiling big as she gazed into her camera to ensure she captured the perfect angle.
 She rocked skimpy lingerie that highlighted her fit figure in all the right ways.

 On her upper-half, she sported a semi-sheer white bra with a beautiful green and pink embroidered pattern.
 It had thick straps that stretched over her toned arms and shoulders and a set of tiny cups with underwire bottoms that further enhanced her cleavage.
-Each side had an arching strap that stretched over her bust, drawing further attention to her killer curves.
-Charly also wore a silky, flower-print kimono that draped off of her shoulders.
+Each side had another arching strap that stretched over her bust, drawing further attention to her killer curves.
+Charly also wore a silky, flower-print kimono that hung off of her shoulders.

 The bottom of the set was just as racy and matched the color and style of her bra.
 She wore its thick straps high on her hips, drawing attention to her taut tummy and tiny waist.
 The high-cut design of the panties also left the entirety of her bronze legs on display.

-The second photo in the deck captured Charly posing in front of the same mirror, covering her face with her cell phone.
+The second photo in the deck showed Charly posing in front of the same mirror, obscuring her face with her cell phone.
 This shot treated Charly’s audience to another great view of her killer curves.
 She pulled her long, blond locks halfway back, and a few pieces of hair escaped, framing her face.
 Charly accessorized the outfit with a chunky silver cross necklace and wore a thick ring on her finger.

-The third and fourth photos captured Charly rocking the same attire in slightly different poses.
+The third and fourth photos captured Charly rocking the same attire in slightly different poses

 In her caption, she shared details for entering the contest that included a chance to win $5,000 worth of gifts.